Lemonszz/Biome-Makeover-Docs/content/notes/block/poltergeist.md

 If a redstone signal is applied to the Poltergeist block, it will be disabled and will not interact with blocks.

-It will interact with blocks within a 2 block distance from the center, as shown in this image
+It will interact with blocks within a 2 block distance from the center, as shown in this image:
 ![[notes/images/poltergeist_range.png]]